spreilly/Portfolio/README.md

 # Portfolio
-Example Projects

-Welcome to my Portfolio repository!
-Here you will find projects I have worked on including graduate school course work.
-Check back often for updates.
+Welcome to my Portfolio repository.
+Content includes graudate school coursework and other projects.

 Thank you for visiting!